 Disclaimer: This is a product that I personally use and have used since 2016.
 I love this product so much that I've decided to review it.
 If you click on one of the links and sign-up for Buildium, I may be compensated a small referral fee at absolutely no cost to you.

 If you're looking at Buildium, you fit into one of two categories:

 It is designed for people in category 1, but works for people in category 2 as well.
 In fact, I'm a category 2 user of Buildium.

-If you’re anything like me, you’ve toyed with the idea of signing up for property management software, but you’ve procrastinated for months or even years.
+If you're anything like me, you've toyed with the idea of signing up for property management software, maybe for years.

-After all, you’ve made it this far without any help, why do you need to pay for software?
+After all, you've made it this far without paying for anything (or by using a pretty cheap alternative with few feature).
+Why do you need to pay for software?